 ● There is no evidence here that the Lord Jesus or his disciples drank wine there.
 To cite this passage to justify ingesting alcoholic wine is to misuse Scripture.

-● No one went to Mary to get her to present this need to Jesus.
+● There is no evidence that anyone went to Mary to get her to present this need to Jesus.
 That alone is very significant.
 Why?
 Because the Catholic church presents this event to wrongly elevate Mary into a type of mediator, intercessor or advocate.
-If another person wasn’t involved then those things cannot be.
+If another person wasn't involved then those things cannot be.

-Furthermore, other people in great need went directly to Jesus and he performed miracles for them too, with no mention of Mary anywhere.
-Jairus is just one example (Mk.
-5:22-43; etc.).
+Furthermore, other people in great need went directly to Jesus and he performed a miracle for them too, with no mention of Mary anywhere, such as Jairus (Mk.
+5:22-43); a centurion (Mat 8:5-13); the woman subject to bleeding (Mat 9:20-22); etc.

 ● The real Mary of the Bible says, Do whatever he tells you.
 What sound and important advice for all to heed.
 Let's all find out what Jesus says and do it.
 We need to all agree with the real Mary of the Bible on that point.